Elixir async and state management

 terminate(reason, state)

-function might return {:stop, reason, new_state}
+A handle_call or handle_cast function might return {:stop, reason, new_state}.

-handles the process exit routines, like saving the state and closing files.
+terminate handles the process exit routines, like saving the state and closing files.

 Debugging and Tracing